Low-Rank Filtering and Smoothing for Sequential Deep Learning: Background

 \textbf{Notation:} We consider supervised learning with a \dataset $\sD\!=\!\left\{(\vx_i, \vy_i) | i\!=\!1, \dots, \numtraindata \right\}$ containing training inputs $\vx_i$ and outputs $\vy_i$.
 The objective is to find parameters $\params\!\in\!\R^{\numparams}$ of a deep network $f_{\params}$ that minimize a given loss, \ie $\params^{\ast}\!=\!\argmin_{\params} \Loss(\vy;f_{\params}(\vx))\!=\!\argmin_\params \Loss(\params,\sD)$.
 The first and second derivatives of the loss with respect to the parameters are represented by the gradient $\vg(\params)\!=\!\nabla_\params \Loss(\vy;f_{\params}(\vx))\!\in\!\R^{\numparams}$ and the Hessian $\mH(\params)\!=\!\nabla_\params^2 \Loss(\vy;f_{\params}(\vx))\!\in\!\R^{\numparams\!\times\!\numparams}$.

-\textbf{Continual learning:} \textit{Continual learning} still lacks a unified definition (see \Cref{app:CL_definition}).
-For our purposes, we describe it as sequentially learning a series of tasks while maintaining good performance on \emph{all} tasks simultaneously.
-Specifically, for a sequence of tasks $t\!\in\!\{t_1,\dots,t_T\}$, each described by a \dataset $\sD_t$, we prioritize the \textit{average} performance across all tasks so far, measured by the average loss (or accuracy) $\frac{1}{T} \sum_{t} \Loss(\params, \sD_t)$.
+\textbf{Continual learning:} While no unified definition exists (\Cref{app:CL_definition}), we describe continual learning as sequentially processing a series of tasks while maintaining good performance on \emph{all} tasks concurrently.
+Specifically, for a sequence of tasks $t\!\in\!\{t_1,\dots,t_T\}$, described by \datasets $\sD_t$, we prioritize the \textit{average} performance of a single model $f_{\params}$ across all tasks so far, measured by the average loss (or accuracy) $\frac{1}{T} \sum_{t} \Loss(\params, \sD_t)$.
 Crucially, tasks are experienced sequentially, without access to data from previous tasks.
 To achieve the required balance between model flexibility \& rigidity, we adopt a regularization-based approach (see \Cref{sec:related_work}), wherein we train the model on task $t$ using a non-isotropic $\ell_2$ regularizer.
-This regularizer represents prior knowledge and thus constrains from previous tasks \citep[see][]{Kirkpatrick2017, Ritter2018}.
+This regularizer represents prior knowledge and thus constraints from previous tasks \citep[see][]{Kirkpatrick2017, Ritter2018}.
 It effectively encodes which weights should remain unchanged to maintain performance on previous tasks and which can be adjusted to perform well on the new task.
-To implement this, we utilize the Laplace approximation of the Bayesian posterior over the model's parameters such that the posterior of the previous task becomes the prior for the current one.
+To implement this, we utilize the Laplace approximation of the Bayesian posterior over the model's parameters, such that the posterior of the previous task becomes the prior for the current one.